List of modern great powers: United Kingdom (1588–)

-Since the end of the second World War, the United Kingdom has been described as a "super power in decline".
+Since the end of the Second World War, the United Kingdom has been described as a "super power in decline".
 Nonetheless, a 2019 study in geopolitical capability (carried out by the UK-based Henry Jackson Society) found the United Kingdom to be the most powerful nation in Europe and the second most powerful in the world behind the United States.
 Several other studies point to the United Kingdom as one of the top ten countries country in soft power, diplomatic missions, and economy.

-In the aftermath of the second World War and the Suez crisis, the United Kingdom substantially declined as a world power.
+In the aftermath of the Second World War and the Suez Crisis, the United Kingdom's status as a world power declined substantially.
 Towards the end of the 20th century, and especially under the Conservative-led government of Margaret Thatcher and the Labour-led government of Tony Blair, the United Kingdom underwent a period of strong economic growth and cultural reach, especially in the United States; the relationship between the UK and the US is generally considered to be among the strongest international relationships.
-A notable break in this tradition occurred under the administration of Barack Obama who sought to align with Germany as a principal European ally.
+A notable break in this tradition occurred under the administration of Barack Obama, who sought to align with Germany as a principal European ally.
 President Donald Trump described the UK-US relationship as "just so important" and the administration of President Joe Biden has restored traditional relations, reiterating that "the United States has no closer ally than the United Kingdom".

-The UK has been described as a "cultural superpower", and London, one of the highest-ranking global cities, has been described as a world cultural capital and the center of European trade, at least until its withdrawal from the European Union.
-With 22 companies that are part of the world's biggest 500 companies, the UK was in 2024 the third-most represented European country in the Fortune Global 500 index.
+The UK has been described as a "cultural superpower", and London, one of the highest-ranking global cities, has been described as a world cultural capital and the centre of European trade, at least until its withdrawal from the European Union.
+With 20 companies that are part of the world's biggest 500 companies, the UK was in 2025 the third-most represented European country in the Fortune Global 500 index.